 - A. Scope of Work - Work consists of furnishing all labor, materials, equipment, supervision, and incidentals necessary to locate Work area, remove existing expansion joint materials, remove sound floor slab concrete, prepare cavity surface, install formwork, and install concrete wash and expansion joint blockout.
 Refer to Detail 9.1 for specific requirements.
 This Work shall be coordinated with Work Items 10.3 and 16.1, and other Series 9.0 Work Items as applicable. - 2.
 This Work Item applies to Parking Structure #4, and is payable per lineal foot of concrete wash installed at width shown on Detail.
 General locations are identified on plan sheets, verify in field with Engineer. - 3.
+Post-tensioned tendon anchors occur along expansion joints.
+Locate prior to start of work and do not remove concrete in front of or around anchors. - 4.
 Coat all exposed reinforcement, including P/T elements, with approved corrosion inhibitor (incidental).
 Repair damaged sheathing on exposed tendons (incidental).